 1. John's mom was in a hurry, so she cooked the chicken until it looked done, cut it, and made chicken salad; but she forgot to refrigerate it.
 Later that day, John had seconds of the chicken salad.
 Three days later he developed a fever, muscle pain, and watery diarrhea.

 2. Sherry and her family had a cookout at the park.
 Her father grilled some hamburgers and everyone ate and started playing.
 Two days later, Sherry started having abdominal cramps and developed bloody diarrhea but had no fever.

 3. Mia's mother bought her a chocolate bar for being so good at the doctor's office.
 The next day, she began to have abdominal pain and had diarrhea.

 4. Katie and her mom mixed milk, sugar, whipping cream, vanilla, and eggs with ice to make homemade ice cream.
 Twelve hours later, they both had diarrhea, nausea, and abdominal pain.

 5. Joe bought a deli meat sandwich from the grocery store.
 A few days later, he had a headache, fever, and then started vomiting.

 6. Thomas and his grandfather bought unpasteurized apple juice from a roadside fruit stand.
 Three days later he had a severe stomach ache and bloody diarrhea.

 7. David ate potato salad at his family picnic.
 One hour later he began having severe vomiting and diarrhea.

-Unit Activities: Review, Research Foodborne Learning Students will be able to: Illness Outbreaks Objectives: Demonstrate proficient research skills by locating and evaluating a variety of teacher selected non- fiction Instructional Events: Enhance Retention and Transfer Understand the relationship between specific standard of living measures and the quality of life in a particular country Materials: Internet access, computers 3.
-Critically analyze connections between standards of living and foodborne illnesses.4.
+Unit Activities: Instructional Events: Materials: Review, Research Foodborne Illness Outbreaks Enhance Retention and Transfer Internet access, computers Learning Objectives: Students will be able to: Demonstrate proficient research skills by locating and evaluating a variety of teacher selected nonfiction Understand the relationship between specific standard of living measures and the quality of life in a particular country Critically analyze connections Materials. internet access, computers between standards of living and foodborne illnesses.4.
 Identify credible sources of electronic information.
-Student Researching Foodborne Illnesses Content 7G.2.1 Handouts: Worksheet (pg.
-SS22) Standards: 7G.1.3 7G.1.1 7G.5.1 CC W 7.7 CC W 7.8

-Review (5 minutes) Daily Review Question: Yesterday we started researching outbreaks of foodborne illnesses around the world.
-What are some countries in which you found recent outbreaks?
-Today you are going to complete your research and begin creating a map to illustrate your findings.

-Researching Foodborne Outbreaks: (50 minutes) Purpose: To allow students to develop expertise with the new information and create a construct for transferring knowledge to long-term retentions.

-Learner Level: Average-High

-- Distribute the Researching Foodborne Illnesses worksheet to each student. - Students will use the website: http://www.foodhaccp.com/outbreak.htm to find five major outbreaks of foodborne illnesses with five different organisms around the world since 2002.
-It is important that students realize that foodborne illness is a current problem. - The outbreaks must come from five different countries to ensure that students understand that foodborne illness is a concern for countries around the world. - Students are to record the location, date, numbers of cases, and suspected food source for each outbreak in the first chart.
+Student Handouts: Researching Foodborne Illnesses Worksheet (pg.
+SS22) Content Standards: 7G.2.1 7G.1.3 7G.1.1 7G.5.1 CC W 7.7 CC W 7.8 Activities: Review (5 minutes) countries in whi ching outbreaks of foodborne illnesses ch you found recent outbreaks?
+Today a creating a map to illustrate your Researching Foodborne Outbreaks: (50 minutes) Purpose: To allow students to develop for transferring knowledge to long-ter Learner Level: Average-High • e new information and create a construct (50 mmacs) oodborne Illnes ses worksheet to each student. major outbreaks of foodborn e illnesses with fiv dhaccp.com/outbreak.htm to find five ve different organisms around the world e that foodborne illness is a current • The outbreaks must come from five different countries to ensure that students understand that foodborne illness is a concern for countries around the world. • Students are to record the loc for each outbreak in the first pers of cases, and suspected food source